 Article by Octavius Black, Co-founder and Exec Chair MindGym.
 This article originally appeared in People Management, February 2026.

-Since the turn of the millennium, the proportion of the workforce in HR has increased significantly across Western countries, almost doubling in the UK1.
-Meanwhile, CHRO total compensation has increased from 40% of the average senior executive, including the CEO, to 70%2.
+Over this period, the proportion of the workforce that sits in HR has increased significantly in every Western country, almost doubling in the UK1.
+Meantime, CHRO total compensation has gone up from 40% of the average senior executive, including CEO, to 70%2.

-Over the same period, productivity is lacklustre, absenteeism is on the increase, allegations of harassment are up threefold3, economic inactivity is worsening, and it’s hard to discern among Gen X, Y or Z a love of work, for many of whom quiet quitting and side hustles are a badge of honour.
+And yet, over the same period, productivity is lacklustre, absenteeism up, economic inactivity worsening and it’s hard to discern among Gens X, Y or Z a love of work, for many of whom quiet quitting and side hustles are a badge of honour?

 The first and most pervasive of these is that popularity equates to performance.

-In two separate studies, students’ ratings of their teachers were compared with their exam performance4.
-While short-term test results were good, students’ assessment of their faculty proved to be a very poor predictor of exam performance later on.
+In two separate studies, students’ ratings of their teachers were compared with their performance in exams3.
+While short term test results were good, students’ assessment of their faculty proved to be a very poor predictor of exam performance later on.
 There wasn't just no correlation, but an inverse correlation.
-The students of the higher-rated professors got worse results.
+The students of the higher rated professors got worse results.

-The increasing dependency of upward feedback and employee attitude surveys to measure leaders’ performance has transferred this problem into the corporate world.
-If what matters for my bonus is what my team think of me, or a claim, however unsubstantiated, of bullying or harassment could destroy my career prospects, I’ll be as lovely as I know how, whatever the consequences on the bottom line.
+The increasing dependency of upward feedback and employee attitude surveys to measure leaders’ performance has ported this problem into the corporate world.
+If what matters for my bonus is what my team think of me, or a claim however unsubstantiated of bullying or harassment could destroy my career prospects, I’ll be as lovely as I know how, whatever the consequences on the bottom line.

 A CHRO of one of the world’s leading pharmaceutical companies came to me for advice.
-“Some of the leaders in our top-performing divisions aren’t signing up to our new competency model, which defines what we expect our leaders to do.
-Can you help me persuade them?”
+“Some of the leaders in our top performing divisions aren’t signing up to our new competency model which define what we expect our leaders to do.
+Can you help me persuade them?”.

-It transpired that the problem wasn’t with the leaders but with the standards, which had been based on an idealised ‘Sound of Music’ view of the world rather than a down-and-dirty understanding of what it really takes to succeed as a business leader.
+It transpired that the problem wasn’t with the leaders but with the standards, which had been based on a ‘Sound of music’ idealised view of the world rather than a down and dirty understanding of what it really takes to succeed, more like ‘The big short’.

 When popularity becomes a proxy for performance, rational leaders will optimise for likability, not results.